babamohammed2022/win11-to-7-guide/README.md

-# Guide: Turning Windows 11 into Windows 7
+# Guide: Make Windows 11 look very similar to Windows 7 without replacing or modifying system files

-A complete guide to recreate the classic Windows 7 look and functionality on Windows 10/11.
+A comprehensive guide to recreate the classic Windows 7 aspect and functionality on Windows 10/11.

 ---